 Rochdale OL16 1XU

-- You can also contact your local councillor Councillor contact information (opens in new window)
+- You can also contact your local councillor Councillor contact information (external link)

 All complaints are recorded so that we can use the information to make sure we are learning lessons and improving services.
 We want to hear your views and for you to be confident in sharing them.
 The nature and content of your complaint will be dealt with in strict confidence and will not be disclosed to anyone who does not need to know.